skramm/homog2d/docs/homog2d_algorithms.md

 ## 3 - Polyline simplification
 <a name="poly_simplify"></a>

+Several algorithms can be used, by calling the member function `minimise()`.
+Several technique can be used, by passing a value of type `PolyMinimParams` as single argument, but a default value is provided.
+This latter type can be used to select the desired algorithm, as well as different threshold values, as detailed below:

+### 3.1 - Algorithm selection

-Several algorithms can be used, by calling the function_not_supported and selecting the algorithm by passing a `PolyMinimAlgo` value:
+and selecting the algorithm by passing a `PolyMinimAlgo` value:
 A human-readable string can be obtained by passing it to the `getString()` free function.